 How many sets?

-This particular question is a bit of a toughie, this is a difficult question simply because: there are so many variables to it.
-As a bodybuilder, you should become more in-tune with yourself and see your physique honestly for what it is, but have the mental foresight to see what you want it to become.
+This question can be a toughie, because there's so many variables to it.
+As a bodybuilder, you need to be more in-tune with yourself, seeing your physique honestly for what it is, but have the mental foresight to see what you want it to become.

-With that in mind as a bodybuilder, you should also learn to assess weak and strong points in your physique.
-The amount of sets to be performed for different body parts that are weaker will vary in each person’s physique and muscle structure, including current conditioning level.
+With that in mind: learn to assess weak and strong points in your physique.
+The amount of sets to be performed for different body parts that are weaker will vary to each person’s physique and current conditioning level.

-There are many different ways to attack weaker body parts with your Set ratios: at times I would do strength training sets of 6 to 8, and these would consist of compound multi-joint exercises such as...
+There are lots of different ways to attack weaker body parts with your Set ratios: at times I would do strength training sets of 6 to 8, consisting of compound multi-joint exercises such as...

 The squat, dead lift, incline and flat bench press or bent over barbell rows, etc. these lifts would be directed to the weaker body parts first.
-I would then finish with specific isolation movements on these weaker body parts, this would range from 4 to 6 sets for smaller body parts: But…
+I would then finish with specific isolation movements for weaker body parts, ranging from 4 to 6 sets for smaller body parts.

-On larger ones I would bump this set range up, most of the guys I trained with as bodybuilders seem to find they had the best luck with volume training.
-In other words, make a lasting attempt at keeping the pump in the weaker body parts a little longer.
+For larger ones I may bump this set range up, most of the guys I trained with as bodybuilders seem to find they had the best luck with volume training.
+In other words: a stronger effort was made at keeping the pump in the weaker body parts a longer lasting effort.

 For a list of some of the better compound and isolation exercises see (free weight training).